tahirdibirovsoftware/parallel-memo/README.md

 # Parallel-Memo

 Parallel-Memo is a Node.js library for offloading heavy computations to worker threads, enabling parallel execution and improving application performance.
-It includes memoization by default, which can be turned off via the constructor.
+It includes memoization by default, which can be turned off via the configuration.

 ## Installation